dzp2095/zhipengdeng.com/index.md

 ## News

+- **[Sep.
+2024]** Our contributed book Chapter “Decentralized Diagnostics: The Role of Federated Learning in Modern Medical Imaging” in the book “Advances in Intelligent Disease Diagnosis and Treatment”, has been published.
 - **[May.
 2024]** Our paper about Federated Client Unlearning is early accepted by MICCAI 2024.
 - **[May.
 2024]** Our paper about Federated Active Learning is accepted by Journal of Investigative Dermatology (IF=6.5).
 - **[May.
 2023]** Our paper about Federated Learning for Label Set Mismatch is early accepted by MICCAI 2023.